mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/developer_kit/clearpath-jackal/jackal-intel-robotics-sdk.rst

 -------------------------------

-This section describes how you can create the ``robot.yaml`` configuration file for your Jackal robot with an |realsense| camera D435i.
+This section describes how you can create the ``robot.yaml`` configuration file for your Jackal robot with an Intel® RealSense™ camera D435i.
 Make sure that you have completed the steps described in the previous section, :ref:`install-clearpath-software-packages`.

 .. _identify-realsense-serial-number:

-Identify the Serial Number of your |realsense| Camera
+Identify the Serial Number of your Intel® RealSense™ Camera
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The serial number of the |realsense| camera has to be included in the
+The serial number of the Intel® RealSense™ camera has to be included in the
 ``robot.yaml`` file.
 To identify the serial number, connect the camera
 to the onboard computer of the Jackal robot and run this command: